SNAP Benefits in Georgia: How to Apply and Qualify

 Apply By Mail

-Download a paper application from the DFCS website.
-After filling it out completely, mail the form and copies of necessary documents to your county’s DFCS office for processing.
+You can download and print the application from the DFCS website.
+After filling it out completely, mail it to your local county DFCS office for processing.

 How to Contact EBT Customer Service in Georgia